raspberrypi/documentation/raspbian/applications/camera.md

 --stereo,	-3d
 ```

-Select the specified stereo imaging mode. `sbs` selects side by side mode, `tb` selects top/bottom mode. `off` turns off stereo mode (the default)
+Select the specified stereo imaging mode; `sbs` selects side-by-side mode, `tb` selects top/bottom mode; `off` turns off stereo mode (the default).

 ```
 --decimate,	-dec
 ```
-Halfs the width and height pof the stereo image.
+Halves the width and height of the stereo image.

 ```
 --3dswap,	-3dswap
 ```
-Swaps the camera order used in stereoscopic imaging.
-NOTE: Currently not working.
+Swaps the camera order used in stereoscopic imaging; NOTE: currently not working.

 ```
 --settings,	-set
 ```
-Retrieves the current camera settings and write them to stdout.
+Retrieves the current camera settings and writes them to stdout.

 ## Application-specific settings